 July 26, 2018 By Nathaly Pesantez

-“He can’t drive there because he doesn’t have a license, and he obviously can’t fly,” Valverde, a naturalized citizen with roots in Peru, said.
+“He can’t drive there because he doesn’t have a license, and he obviously can’t fly,” said Valverde, a naturalized citizen with Peruvian roots.

 It was Flores’ first time making the 21-leg bus ride to Washington, and neither Valverde, 33, nor Flores were aware that the route dipped into Canada.